Skip Links

 How have we performed?

-Underlying earnings per share has grown in 2010 compared to the 2009 CSC figure due to improved net rental income and tight cost control.
+Underlying earnings per share has grown in 2011 due to improved like-for-like net rental income and tight cost control.

 Strategic aim